 Mason Holland, one of our founders, has been our Executive Chairman and a member of our board of directors since our founding in June 2000.
-Mr. Holland is responsible for the coordination of strategic establishing Holland Properties, LLC, a real estate development firm, in 1989, and acquiring Eclipse Aerospace, Inc., a jet aircraft manufacturer, in May 2009, for which he served as Chairman and Chief Executive Officer until its merger with Kestrel Aircraft in April 2015 to form ONE Aviation.
+Mr. Holland is responsible for the coordination of strategic partnerships with industry leaders and client relations.
+Mr. Holland founded American Pensions, Inc. in 1988, serving as its Chairman and President from 1988 to 2003.
+Mr. Holland's other ventures have included establishing Holland Properties, LLC, a real estate development firm, in 1989, and acquiring Eclipse Aerospace, Inc., a jet aircraft manufacturer, in May 2009, for which he served as Chairman and Chief Executive Officer until its merger with Kestrel Aircraft in April 2015 to form ONE Aviation.
 Mr. Holland has served as Chairman of ONE Aviation since its formation.
-Mr. Holland attended Old Dominion University in Norfolk, Virginia
+Mr. Holland attended Old Dominion University in Norfolk, Virginia.